What is ParaSwap?

 To minimize these challenges faced by DEX users and make decentralized token swaps easier, ParaSwap was developed.

 ParaSwap is to DEXs what Expedia is to hotels — an aggregator.
-Similar to how Expedia searches for hotels from across many hotel booking sites and helps you find the best booking price without forcing you to switch between ten different tabs or apps, ParaSwap is a decentralized protocol that searches for the price of tokens from across the most popular decentralized exchanges on Ethereum and lets you swap your tokens at the best possible rate.
+Similar to how Expedia searches for hotels from across many hotel booking sites and helps you find the best booking price without forcing you to switch between ten different tabs or apps, ParaSwap is a decentralized protocol that searches for the price of tokens from across the most popular decentralized exchanges on Ethereum.
+Letting you swap your tokens at the best possible rate.

 The platform recently launched its native token PSP that was airdropped to its existing users.
 PSP is the governance token of ParaSwap that offers its users the ability to propose and vote on changes they want on the platform.
-This is a huge step forward for ParaSwap as it makes the platform more decentralized and user-focused, and it has the potential to attract more crypto users.
+This is a huge step forward for ParaSwap as it makes the platform more decentralized and user-focused.
+It has the potential to attract more crypto users.

 If you’re still unsure why you should use ParaSwap instead of using a DEX directly, let’s check out some of the major advantages of using ParaSwap.